jgrossi/syncr/README.md

     git clone https://github.com/jgrossi/syncr.git .

-You'll have the following files:
+You'll have the following files and folders:

-- `public`: directory where you should put your public files (PHP, CSS, JS, etc)
+- `public/`: directory where you should put your public files (PHP, CSS, JS, etc)
 - `LICENCE`: licence file
 - `README`: README file
 - `syncr.json`: the configuration file (change it with your information)